OCC's Nursing Handbook

 6.4 Disruptive Behavior

 Students should refrain from any behavior that disrupts the learning experience.
 This includes the use of perfumes, scented lotions, and aromatherapy oils.
 Clothing and bags must also be free of odors, including cigarette odors.
 (Per College policy, smoking is not permitted on College property.)
+See Civility Statement in section 4.8.

 6.5 Examinations